rackerlabs/rackspace-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

 type: article
 created_date: '2014-07-14'
 created_by: David Hendler
-last_modified_date: '2016-01-21'
+last_modified_date: '2016-12-23'
-last_modified_by: Kelly Holcomb
+last_modified_by: Laura Santamaria
 product: Managed Operations
 product_url: managed-operations
 ---

 Get quick answers to common questions about Rackspace Managed Cloud service levels.

 #### What are the Rackspace service levels?

-The Rackspace public cloud has two service levels in public cloud:
-Managed Infrastructure and Managed Operations.
+The Rackspace public cloud has two service levels in public cloud: Managed Infrastructure and Managed Operations.

 -   Managed Infrastructure: Rackspace manages the data center, infrastructure, and the virtualization layers.
 -   Managed Operations: Rackspace manages the data center, infrastructure, virtualization layers, operating system, database layer, and web server.

 #### Can new public-cloud customers choose other service levels?

 No, new customers can choose *only* between Managed Infrastructure or Managed Operations.
 Customers with the previous pricing model can stay on that model or they may choose to move to the new pricing model.
 Customers cannot return to the old model after they upgrade to Managed Infrastructure or Managed Operations service levels.

 #### What happens with customers who are on the old Infrastructure service level?

-Customers who have the Infrastructure Service Level will be grandfathered into their current pricing plan and will continue to receive the same support as always, along with the enhancements that we're announcing.
+Customers who have the Infrastructure service level will be grandfathered into their current pricing plan and will continue to receive the same support as always, along with the enhancements that we're announcing.

 #### Is Rackspace improving the support experience?

 Yes, we are always looking at ways to improve our support.
 We expect that our pricing changes will cause some new customers who don't value support to choose other providers.
 As a result, we will be able to shift more resources to serve customers who do value support and are willing to pay for it.

 #### What do I get with Fanatical Support?

-There are five foundational components to ***Fanatical Support**&reg;*:
+There are five foundational components to ***Fanatical Support&reg;***:

 -   **Architecture advisors**: Move beyond one-size-fits-all reference architectures.
 Let our experts tailor your workload architecture to your exact needs.
 -   **Security guidance**: Let us apply our cloud expertise to your workload to help identify potential vulnerabilities and enable more secure deployments.
 -   **Code development assistance**: Standard developer guides alone aren't enough.
-Use our experts for your code, leveraging our interfaces (for example.
-APIs and SDKs) to the fullest.
+Use our experts for your code, leveraging our interfaces (for example, APIs and SDKs) to the fullest.
 -   **Launch assistance**: Use our specialists to help understand your unique needs and get up and running fast.
 -   **24x7 access to cloud engineers**: Reach our experts when you need them, and when your business is depending on it.

 #### Do Managed Operations customers get additional services?

 Yes.
 Customers at the Managed Operations service level can take advantage of the following additional services:

 -   Platform maintenance
--   Cloud App installation
+-   Cloud app installation
 -   Monitoring and response
 -   Cloud app service management
 -   Named account manager